cduggan1/group8-sep/README.md

 # SWENG Group 8

 Group 8 Project.

-Details to follow.
+A centralized platform providing seamless access to a vast database of student accommodations and webscraped listings through a REST API, allowing bots to retrieve accurate and up-to-date information for students.

+Used in collaboration with Genesys Architect, deployed [here](https://sweng8tcd.com/).

 ## Authors